128technology/docs/docs/config_templates.md

 ## Configuration Wizard

-In some scenarios, it may be desireable to have the best of both worlds between advanced mode and basic mode.
-Under the covers, the administrator needs the functionality of an advanced template, but also wants a form based mechanism for filling out the variables.
+In some scenarios, it may be desirable to have the best of both worlds between advanced mode and basic mode.
+Under the covers, the administrator needs the functionality of an advanced template, but also wants a form-based mechanism for filling out the variables.
 This can be accomplished with the **Configuration Wizard**.
 To enable the **Configuration Wizard**, the administrator must define a [JSON Schema](https://json-schema.org/) for the template via the advanced view:

 ![templates_define_schema](/img/templates_define_schema.png)

-Once an advanced template has a schema defined, clicking the template on the template index page brings the user to a form based page for filling out the template variables:
+Once an advanced template has a schema defined, clicking the template on the template index page brings the user to a form-based page for filling out the template variables:
 ![templates_form_wizard](/img/templates_form_wizard.png)

-Note that the user must click save at the bottom of the form page before proceeding to the generation step, otherwise their edits may be lost.
+Note that the user must click **Save** at the bottom of the form page before proceeding to the generation step, otherwise their edits may be lost.
 The underlying advanced template can still be edited by clicking the `View / Modify` option on the templates index page.

 ## Import / Export